-- 1) Have you ever had adverse action taken against any application, certificate, or license in any state? - 2) Have you ever been disciplined, reprimanded, suspended, or discharged from any employment because of allegations of misconduct? - 3) Have you ever resigned, entered into a settlement agreement, or otherwise left employment as a result of alleged misconduct? - 4) Is any action now pending against you for alleged misconduct in any school district, court, or before any educator licensing agency? - 5) Have you ever been arrested, charged with, convicted of, or are currently under indictment for a felony? - 6) Have you ever been arrested, charged with or convicted of a misdemeanor?
+- 1) Have you ever been found negligent under a Child Protective Services Investigation? - 2) Have you ever been found negligent through a Child Protective Services database? - 3) Have you ever been disciplined, reprimanded, suspended, or discharged from any employment because of allegations of misconduct? - 4) Have you ever resigned, entered into a settlement agreement, or otherwise left employment because of alleged misconduct? - 5) Is any action now pending against you for alleged misconduct in any school district, court, or before any educator licensing agency? - 6) Have you ever been arrested, charged with, convicted of, or are currently under indictment for a felony? - 7) Have you ever been arrested, charged with or convicted of a misdemeanor?
 (For the purpose of this application, minor traffic violations should not be reported).
 Charges or convictions for driving while intoxicated (DWI) or driving under the influence of alcohol or other drugs (DUI) must be reported.

-By signing below, I acknowledge that I am aware of the information above and realized that any falsification or lack of reporting is grounds for dismissal from the Education Preparation Program in the School of Education at Wiley College.
+By signing below, I acknowledge that I am aware of the information above and realized that any falsification or lack of reporting is grounds for dismissal from the Education Preparation Program in the School of Education at

+Wiley College.
 I also am aware that I may confidentially submit a request to the Dean of the School of Education and the Texas Education Agency that would provide an indication of whether previous incidents might have a negative impact on my future teacher certification.